yandex-cloud/docs/en/kms/security/index.md

 List of service roles:
 * `kms.keys.encrypterDecrypter`: Enables you to [encrypt](../operations/encryption.md#encryption) and [decrypt](../operations/encryption.md#decryption) data and view information about keys.
-* `kms.admin`: Enables you to assign random roles for keys using the CLI and API, delete keys and key versions, and update the primary version.
+* `kms.admin`: Enables you to assign random roles for keys using the CLI and API, delete keys and key versions, update the primary version.
 Includes all access rights of the `kms.editor` role.
-* `kms.editor`: Enables you to manage keys (view, create, update, rotate keys, and encrypt and decrypt data).
+* `kms.editor`: Enables you to manage keys (view, create, update, rotate keys as well as encrypt and decrypt data).
 Includes all access rights of the `kms.viewer` and `kms.keys.encrypterDecrypter` roles.
 * `kms.viewer`: Enables you to read information about keys.

 ### Primitive roles {#primitive}